 - Hardiness: frost hardy (may need winter protection)

-A superb new salvia, which was discovered growing in an Australian garden in 2005. believed to be a cross between Salvia buchananii and Salvia chiapensis ‘Purple Majesty’, it is a bushy perennial that produces an abundance of magenta pink flowers over a several months from midsummer.
+A superb new salvia, which was discovered growing in an Australian garden in 2005.
+Believed to be a cross between Salvia buchananii and Salvia chiapensis ‘Purple Majesty’, it is a bushy perennial that produces an abundance of magenta pink flowers over a several months from midsummer.
 These dazzling flowers have a citrus scent and are held on reddish stems, so the overall effect is very colourful.
-Drought tolerant once established, it will be happiest in a warm, sheltered position with freely draing soil.
+Drought tolerant once established, it will be happiest in a warm, sheltered position with freely draining soil.

 - Garden care: To prolong flowering remove the flower spikes as soon they start to fade.
 Apply a generous 5-7cm (2-3in) mulch of well-rotted garden compost or manure around the base of the plant in spring.